firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 # Listening to smart contract events from a frontend DApp via Ethers.js

-This guide walks you through the steps required to listen to smart contract events via ethers.js, covering the installation and configuration of essential tools and technologies.

 `ethers.js` is a compact JavaScript library that enables developers to interact with the Ethereum blockchain.
 It serves as a toolkit for developers to build decentralized applications on EVM-compatible blockchain networks.

+This guide walks you through the necessary steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required.

 ### Prerequisites